Floris/blog/readme.md

 - php artisan migrate
 - php artisan db:seed

-For access to the cms you need to give "Administrator" role to a user.
+website default login

+login email: admin@gmail.com
+login password: secret

-Go in the database to user_role and add a row with the user ID and ID of the "Administrator" role.
+:exclamation: To add "Administrator" role to an user.
+Go in the database to user_role and add user_id to the role_id.
+The role_id of "Administrator" is by default 1. :exclamation: